Key Performance Indicators

 The Commissioner’s role includes analysis and interpretation of information collected through consultation and research processes to identify issues and trends affecting children and young people.
-The Commissioner is responsible for making representations that explore the impact of these issues and advocate for, and promote the views of children and young people and what is in the best interests of their wellbeing.
-The new KPI structure reported for the first time in this reporting period has made changes to the methodology for counting representations.
+The Commissioner is responsible for making representations that explore the impact of these issues and advocate for and promote the views of children and young people and what is in the best interests of their wellbeing.

 Key Efficiency Indicators